 Hotarubi no Mori e is a lovely, atmospheric film about the relationship between a human named Hotaru and a forest spirit named Gin.
-Due to the fragility of the magic tying Gin to the mortal realm, he can't touch human skin, or he will disappear.
+Due to the fragility of the magic tying Gin to the mortal realm, he can't touch human skin or he will disappear.
 Nevertheless, Hotaru and Gin start growing closer, and when romantic feelings develop, their inability to caress one another causes them great pain.
-Eventually, Gin accidentally comes into contact with another human, and as he's fading away, the lovers touch for the first and last time.
+Eventually, Gin accidentally touches another human, and as he's fading away, the lovers touch for the first and last time.

 Every Clannad fan knows Clannad: After Story is a tear-jerker.
-The installment to the franchise follows the stories of many different characters, including Nagisa.
-In Clannad: After Story, the young lady tragically dies after giving birth, leaving her new family behind.
-This scene is basically impossible to watch with dry eyes.
+The franchise follows the stories of many different characters, including Nagisa.
+In Clannad: After Story, the young woman tragically dies after giving birth, leaving her new family behind.
+This scene is impossible to watch with dry eyes.